Bernie Sanders' Political Views

 Biography of Bernie Sanders

 Bernie Sanders currently represents the state of Vermont in the United States Senate and was the primary competitor to Hilary Clinton for the 2016 Democratic Presidential Nomination, winning a number of primaries and caucuses but ultimately losing the nomination after a long campaign.
 Well known for his progressive politics, Sanders began his political career as the mayor of Burlington, Vermont, the largest city in the state, winning election in 1979 after spending much of the 1970s running unsuccessfully for various offices as an anti-war candidate.
 He served as Mayor from 1981-1988, then was elected to the U.S. Congress as Vermont's sole representative in 1990, a position he held until 2006, when he was elected to the Senate.
 Sanders is an Independent candidate who has historically caucused with the Democratic Party because of his progressive views, however, he officially joined the Democratic Party in 2015 in order to make his presidential run.
 This article will attempt to get past Bernie's labels to look at his political views.
-Could he run for President in 2020?
+Could he be the Democratic Presidential nominee in 2020?

 Bernie Sanders on the Issues